netzkolchose/django-computedfields/docs/manual.rst

 ^^^^^^^^^^^^^^^^^^^^

 - Try to avoid deep nested dependencies.
-The way :mod:`django-computedfields` works internally will create rather big JOIN tables for many long depends strings.
+The way :mod:`django-computedfields` works internally will create rather big JOIN tables for many long relations.
 If you hit that ground, either try to resort to bulk actions with manually using ``update_dependent`` or rework your scheme by introducing additional denormalization models.
 - Try to avoid multiple 1:n relations in a dependency chain like ``['fk_back_a.fk_back_b...', [...]]`` or